Browse our full suite of resources on early childhood development.

 It’s a process of trial and error.
 No one is perfect, and you don’t have to be.
 When a strategy doesn’t work, don’t blame yourself.
 Try something else until you discover what works for your individual baby in that specific moment in time.
 (A strategy that didn’t work yesterday may work today.)

-Look for ways to support your baby and yourself:
+Look for ways to support the baby and yourself:

 - Swaddle your baby.
 Some babies cry less when they are wrapped snugly in a blanket—called “swaddling”—and gently rocked.